realm/realm-studio/RELEASING.md

 To prepare a release, go to https://ci.realm.io/job/realm-studio/job/prepare/build.

-To see what the prepare job does, see https://github.com/realm/realm-studio/blob/master/Jenkinsfile.prepare.
+To see what the prepare job does, see https://github.com/realm/realm-studio/blob/master/Jenkinsfile.prepare - this is what it's basically doing:

 1. Checkout the branch
 2. Run `npm version` with the next version specified